Recycling clothes is 'in' this Season

 “Fast Fashion” is defined by Oxford Languages as; “inexpensive clothing produced rapidly by mass-market retailers in response to the latest trends” and it’s something which fashion fans in the UK are increasingly fond of.
 So much so, that clothes recycling initiatives are popping up in fashion retailers across the country in a bid to offset the associated environmental impact.

-Research conducted by the European Action Plan found that each person in the UK buys an estimated 26.7kg of clothing every year, where the average in comparable European countries such as Germany and France is 15.6kg.
+Research has found that each person in the UK buys an estimated 26.7kg of clothing every year, where the average in comparable European countries such as Germany and France is 15.6kg.
 But of course, with greater consumption comes a greater impact upon the environment, and much of the clothing that we purchase is made up of synthetic fibres such as polyester, which is in turn is produced by oil.

 Unearthed estimates that if “fast fashion” continues to grow unabated, then the total carbon footprint of clothing would grow to 3,978 mega tonnes by 2050.
 It’s clear that evasive action is needed and it seems that the fashion retailers are stepping up.